gbusto/omnilaunch/README.md

 omni run    → execute an entrypoint on Modal (train, infer, benchmark, etc.)
 ```

-Everything runs **on Modal** (where GPUs live), but can be **triggered from anywhere** using the CLI.
+Everything runs **on Modal** (where GPUs live) but can be **triggered from anywhere** using the CLI.
+And Hugging Face datasets, models, and libraries are a huge help in making it easy to build reliable, simple runners quickly.

-The goal is simple: **no broken Colabs, no dependency hell, no "it worked on my machine" excuses — just reproducible AI workflows that work.**
+The goal: **no broken Colabs, no dependency hell, no “it worked on my machine” — just reproducible AI workflows that work.**

 ---

 ## ⚡ Quick Start

 Follow the [Modal account setup](./docs/MODAL_SETUP.md) guide first, then run this quickstart.
-Setup takes ~2 minutes, no credit card required (Modal includes $30/mo of free GPU time).
+Setup takes ~2 minutes — no credit card required (Modal gives you $30/mo of free GPU time).

 ```bash
 # 0. Setup